DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Hey, Kai.
-Do not sniff it like a timid dog, summon thy courage and just drink it to see for yourself.
+Do not sniff it like a timid dog, summon thy courage and just drink it to see for thyself.
-There would be no other chance for a human to try out elven elixir."
+There would be no other chance for a human to try out the elven elixir."

 "This boiling thing?
 Obviously it is going to burn my throat, but how do elves drink it?